 Research shows that the therapeutic relationship between you and your therapist is one of the strongest predictors of counseling outcome effectiveness.
 Perhaps you went to a session or two, but for one reason or another you didn’t feel comfortable with the therapist.
 (If this is the case, use our guide to finding a therapist to help you.)
 That’s normal and should not be the barrier between you and getting the support your relationship needs.

 Even in our practice with multiple therapists, it’s okay if a client doesn’t fit with one of us.
 It might feel a bit awkward to ask to work with someone else, like you might be “cheating on your original therapist” (remember The Barber episode on Seinfeld?).
 But I assure you, it’s not “cheating,” it’s good customer service and good client care.
 It’s our job as therapists to listen to your feedback, try to correct the areas we can improve, and we’re happy to transfer you to another clinician to help you find the best fit.

 Give therapy another chance.
 Pick the right timing for you —when you can focus better during the day.
 Try someone else, even if they work for the same practice, like ours.
 Find creative ways to meet your scheduling needs.
 It’s not uncommon to start therapy at one point of time, take a pause, reflect, and return to the process — people do it all the time.

-If you are ready to schedule an appointment and live in Arizona, North Carolina, or Texas, we can help.
+If you are ready to schedule an appointment and live in Arizona, North Carolina, South Carolina, or Texas, we can help.
 Contact us to get started.
-We offer virtual sessions only right now to accommodate the safety of our staff and clients during the time of COVID-19.
+We offer virtual sessions and in-person sessions at either our Charlotte, NC or Carefree, AZ locations.